The Bones of Grace: Reception

-The Hindu published a review by Mini Kapoor, who wrote, "That Anam manages to bring all the strands together in the end speaks of the necessary truth in her fiction".South China Morning Post gives the book 4.5 star out of 5, and calls the novel, "an unusual, uneven beauty, heart-wrenching sadness and rare imaginative power".
+The Hindu published a review by Mini Kapoor, who wrote, "That Anam manages to bring all the strands together in the end speaks of the necessary truth in her fiction".
+South China Morning Post gave the book 4.5 star out of 5, calling the novel "an unusual, uneven beauty, heart-wrenching sadness and rare imaginative power".
 The Christian Science Monitor published a review by Terry Hong who calls the book, "a priceless literary gift".

-Star Tribune published a mixed review by Rayyan Al-Shawaf, who wrote, "...you’ll be moved by the author’s portrayal of hollowed-out characters pining for that which would make them whole again, but you might also find yourself puzzling over the nature of their bereavement.
+The Star Tribune published a mixed review by Rayyan Al-Shawaf, who wrote, "...you’ll be moved by the author’s portrayal of hollowed-out characters pining for that which would make them whole again, but you might also find yourself puzzling over the nature of their bereavement.
 Indeed, Anam often skimps on explanation in favor of plunging into someone’s obsessive quest for redemption".
-Nicholas Reid published a negative review in Stuff.co.nz who noted "At over 400 pages, this is a complex novel with many subordinate characters and many changes of scene.
+Nicholas Reid published a negative review in Stuff.co.nz, where he noted: "At over 400 pages, this is a complex novel with many subordinate characters and many changes of scene.
 Also it uses big-brush symbolism.The dig for fossilised bones is like Zubaida's dig for her identity etc".